Is your baby struggling with the six-month sleep regression? Learn why the 6 month sleep regression occurs and how to get your baby sleeping again!

 Between 5-7 months, your baby will be ready to transition their age appropriate wake windows from 2 hours to 2.5 or even 3 hours.

-And between 7-8 months, most babies are ready to start the 3 to 2 nap transition and drop the third nap and move to a 6-month sleep schedule.
+And between 7-8 months, most babies are ready to start the 3 to 2 nap transition.

 If you haven’t moved into a schedule with longer awake time for your 6 month old, now might be a good time to slowly start that transition.